 - Single Touch Payroll comes into effect this July.
-Are you ready?
+Here’s how to prepare your business.

 Single Touch Payroll comes into effect this July.
-Are you ready?
+Here’s how to prepare your business.

 Single Touch Payroll (or STP) is a new initiative set up by the Australian Taxation Office (ATO) to streamline payroll reporting for companies.
 It is designed as a new, simpler way to reduce your reporting responsibilities and compliance processes.